Minutes of Meeting Example, Sample, Elements, Types & Advantages or Importance of Meeting Minutes.

 Action Items

-Dividing group members’ duties for the social campaign based on the negative impact of bullying and cyberbullying will hold on 29 November 2019.
+Dividing group members' duties for the social campaign based on the negative impact of bullying and cyberbullying will be held on 29 November 2019.

 Finalized the dress code, food, and also beverages for the program.